JeremieLitzler/vueschool-course/course-typescript-with-vue-js-3.md

 Similar to the JavaScript version, the difference is found in the use of the type `InjectionKey` from `vue`:

-Injection keys be store in a seperate file that is imported when needed.
+Injection keys need to be store in a seperate file that is imported when needed.

-For example of a user object to pass on to childs of `App.vue`:
+For example, a user object to pass on to childs of `App.vue`:

 - we create the file containing the inject keys: